agvxov/csope/README.md

 | int window_change | Bit mask type of the CH_\* macros.
 Keeps track of the windows to be refresed on the next run of display().
 Could be better utalized.

 # TODO /*move soon*/
+1. create a step in the mean loop where the cursor us forced into the right window based on mode
 + sort out constants.h
 + scrollbar() uses magic int literals?
 + lineflagafterfile is stupid